Campus: St. Petersburg

 Mauricio Palmeira is an associate professor of marketing at USF's Muma College of Business in St. Petersburg.
-His research investigates issues in consumer behavior, social perceptions, advice taking and branding.
+His research investigates issues in consumer and managerial decision making.

-He has published numerous articles in some of the best journals, including Journal of Consumer Research, Organizational Behavior and Human Decision Processes, Journal of Consumer Psychology, Journal of Retailing, and Journal of Experimental Social Psychology.
-Mauricio has been in the faculties of Sungkyunkwan University's Graduate School of Business in Seoul (South Korea) and Monash University in Melbourne (Australia).
+He has published numerous articles in some of the best journals, including Journal of Consumer Research, Journal of Marketing Research, Organizational Behavior and Human Decision Processes, Journal of Personality and Social Psychology, Journal of Consumer Psychology, Journal of Retailing, European Journal of Marketing and Journal of Experimental Social Psychology.
+Before joining USF, Mauricio worked at Sungkyunkwan University's Graduate School of Business in Seoul (South Korea) and Monash University in Melbourne (Australia).

-Palmeira has a PhD in business administration from Indiana University and a bachelor's degree in Electrical Engineering and an MBA from Pontifical Catholic University of Rio de Janeiro, Brazil.
+He has a PhD in business administration from Indiana University and a bachelor's degree in electrical engineering and an MBA from Pontifical Catholic University of Rio de Janeiro, Brazil.

 MAR6508 - Consumer Insights